walasek/node-modularity/README.md

     super.teardown(); // Make sure the internal state knows about this

-    // Cleanup connections, handles or other resources }
+    // Cleanup connections, handles or other resources
+    // Dependencies injected with `request` are guaranteed NOT to be torn down
+    // Optional dependencies might have been torn down }
 }
 ```